benwilber/benwilber.github.io/_posts/2015-08-26-dynamic-log-formats-in-nginx.md

 comments: true
 ---

 Some time ago [I wrote]({% post_url 2013-09-13-realtime-pixel-tracking-with-nginx-syslog-ng-and-redis %}) about a way to implement simple realtime pixel tracking using nginx, redis, and syslog-ng.
-It is a somewhat novel approach that simply logs requests in a CSV format:
+It is a somewhat novel approach that logs requests in a CSV format:

 ```
 "$msec,$args"